t288matt/vatsim-chaos/ARCHITECTURE.md

 ## System Overview

-The ATC Conflict Analysis System is a Python-based application designed to analyze SimBrief XML flight plans and identify potential air traffic conflicts for training purposes.
-The system processes multiple flight plans simultaneously, detects conflicts using 3D spatial analysis, and generates both detailed reports and visual outputs.
+- The ATC Conflict Analysis System is a Python-based application designed to analyze SimBrief XML flight plans and identify potential air traffic conflicts for event scenario creation.
+The system helps the events team build challenging events for controllers and fun, dynamic events for pilots.
+It processes multiple flight plans simultaneously, detects conflicts using 3D spatial analysis, and generates both detailed reports and visual outputs.

 ## Architecture Principles